Atom Heart Mother: Legacy

 Stanley Kubrick wanted to use the album's title track in A Clockwork Orange.
 The group refused permission, primarily because Kubrick was unsure of exactly which pieces of music he wanted and what he wished to do with them.
 In retrospect, Waters said "maybe it's just as well it wasn't used after all".
 Nevertheless, the album is visible behind the counter in the record store scene of the film.

 On 14 and 15 June 2008, Geesin performed "Atom Heart Mother" with Italian tribute band Mun Floyd over two nights as part of the Chelsea Festival.
 Geesin introduced it with a history and slide show.
 The performances featured the chamber choir Canticum, brass and cellist Caroline Dale, who has worked with Gilmour.
 The second night saw Gilmour join Geesin on stage for the performance, which was extended to 30 minutes.

 In 2013, Geesin produced a book, The Flaming Cow, which documented his experience with working with Pink Floyd, including the making of this album from his point of view.

+Music critic Jim DeRogatis called the album the "strongest offering from the mid-period Floyd."

 Track listing

 Personnel

 Taken from sleeve notes.
-Track numbers noted in parenthesis below are based on CD track numbering.
+Track numbers noted in parentheses below are based on CD track numbering.